ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-extend-ballerina.md

 }
 ```

-In this example, the endpoint instantiates a `TwilioClient` object.
-Instantiating this requires the `TwilioConfiguration` record instance to provide the authentication details.
+In this example, a `TwilioClient` object is instantiated.
+Instantiating the client requires a `TwilioConfiguration` record to provide the authentication details.

-The Twilio connector then defines a custom function `getAccountDetails()`, which is called by the end user to interact with the endpoint.
-Also, you need to implement a `TwilioClient:init()` method, which will be called when the endpoint is instantiated.
+The Twilio connector defines a remote function `getAccountDetails()`, which is called by the end user to interact with the endpoint.

+You need to implement the `TwilioClient.__init()` method, which will be called when the endpoint is instantiated.
 This method establishes the connection to Twilio.

 ### The Twilio:Client Object